hrstkatomas/we-are-getting-married/README.md

 ## What i am NOT going to address

 -   it does not have to be localized, czech language it is.
+- I might not need tests, maybe Ill add some just to make my life easier

 ## How am i going to achieve it